 It is our policy to establish reserves based on management's assessment of exposure for certain positions taken in previously filed tax returns that may become payable upon audit by tax authorities.
 Our tax reserves are analyzed quarterly and adjustments are made as events occur that we believe warrant adjustments to those reserves.
-There were no adjustments to reserves in the three month periods ended September 30, 2019.
+There were no adjustments to reserves in the three or six month periods ended December 31, 2019.